-As always, I hope you enjoy today’s holidays and observances, a music link to Jennifer Lopez, factoids of interest for this day in history, a relevant quote from Larry David, while looking forward to enjoying some peanuts or better yet a bowl of Senegalese soup (killer recipe below), blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, music links to the Mitch Miller Orchestra and Fiona Apple, factoids of interest for this day in history, a relevant quote on programming by Larry Ellison, hoping you meet someone worthy of kalology secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 2001 Number One Song—celebrating the number one song in 2001 on a run of four weeks in that position “I’m Real” by Jennifer Lopez.
-Here is a link to Jennifer Lopez performing the song. https://www.youtube.com/watch?v=Sjx9oSJDAVQ
+3. 1955 Number One Song— the number one song in 1955 on a run of 6 weeks in that position was “The Yellow Rose of Texas” by the Mitch Miller Orchestra.
+Here is a performance of the song: https://www.youtube.com/watch?v=5uS5cPfbIjw

 On this day in:

-c.
-1956 IBM introduced its 305 RAMAC, the first computer to use disk storage.
+d.
+1956 IBM introduced the 305 RAMAC, the first commercial computer to use disk storage.

-Reflections on baldness: “Anyone with a full head of hair can be confident.
-But a confident bald man—there is your diamond in the rough.
-Larry David, noted American bald comedian.
-Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on computer programming by the founder of Oracle: “What is Oracle?
+A bunch of people.
+And all of our products were just ideas in the heads of those people - ideas that people typed into a computer, tested, and that turned out to be the best idea for a database or for a programming language.”
+Larry Ellison Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
-Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day In History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.
+Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.